-

 JUDGES: KWEKU T. ACKAAH-BOAFO JUSTICE OF THE HIGH COURT

-LAWYERS: MR. KWASI ADJENIM-BOATENG FOR THE PLAINTIFF
+MR. KWASI ADJENIM-BOATENG FOR THE PLAINTIFF

 MR. ANDREW N.O.
 TETTEH FOR THE 1ST, 2ND AND 3RD DEFENDANTS